rhagarty/watson-discovery-sdu-with-assistant/README.md

 ![](doc/source/images/assistant-enable-webhook-for-node.png)

-* Then you can add params, change name of return variable, etc.
+* Add the `input` key parameter as shown below - this will pass the user input query to the Discovery service.
+As a default, the results will be returned in `$webhook_result_1`.

 ![](doc/source/images/assistant-node-config-webhook.png)

 ## Test in Assistant Tooling

-* Using the `Try it` feature, add the context variable `my_creds` and see if it works (probably won't return anything meaningful in the test window, but you should NOT get an error due to credentials).
+* Using the `Try it` feature, add the context variable `my_creds` and see if it works.
+Should not see an error, and if you click on `Manage Context`, you see a new variable added named `$webhook_result_1`.

 > Note: You must enter a response to trigger the assistant dialog node that calls the action.

+NEW SCREENSHOT WITHOUT webhook varaible.

 ![](doc/source/images/assistant-webhook-context-vars.png)